 Choose the analytics (pictured above) section for the video you want to review.

-At the bottom of the ‘Engagement’ tab, you’ll find a graph similar to this showing the retention rate of your video.
+At the bottom of the engagement tab, you’ll find a graph similar to this showing the retention rate of your video.

 Now you may be asking yourself, what is a good retention rate?
 Generally speaking, the answer is 60%.
-However, you should aim to create video content that your audience sticks around to the end of your video.
+However, you should aim to create YouTube videos that make your audience want to stick around to the end.
 In the example above, you’ll notice that the retention rate for the video is about 42% with most of the audience only making it through 90 seconds of the video.
-What could be the cause of this?

 Perhaps the video isn’t being directed at the right audience.
 If this is the case, updating thumbnails, descriptions, and tags could make a difference.
 Or the answer could be that the video isn’t providing enough information to the search queries.